danielsteman/recipes/recipes/acar_ketimun.md

 - 0.5 tablespoon salt

 ### Instructions
 Cut union in thin rings.
 Cut cucumber in thin slices.
-Cook vinegar, salt, sugar and red pepper and let it cool down Put cucumber and union in jar and add liquid
+Cook vinegar, salt, sugar and red pepper and let it cool down.
+Put cucumber and union in jar and add liquid.